apache/trafficserver/doc/developer-guide/documentation/ts-markup.en.rst

     :ts:cv: <scope> <variable name> <data type> <value>

-This corresponds exactly to the line in :file:`records.config`.
+This corresponds exactly to the line in :file:`records.yaml`.

 Definition
 ~~~~~~~~~~